YankoFutekov/Business/README.md

-A business themed site that i've created using HTML5/CSS3 & The Materialize framework that is cross-platform responsive, featuring an interactive Java Script Logaritmic Chart, scrollspy feature, and scrollfire (removed in Materialize v1.0.0, R.I.P.).
-Again, i've added some basic form verification, fixed navbar that starts transparent and turns solid once the screen is off-set by 1500px from the top.
+# BusinessSite
+This is a single page website that is cross-platform repsonsive, showcasing the following technologies and some of their features:
+  * HTML5
+  * CSS3
+  * CanvasJS.
+Logaritmic Chart
+  * Materialize Framework v0.100.2
+    * Scrollspy
+    * Scrollfire (removed in Materialize v1.0.0, R.I.P.)
+    * Form Validation